sssshefer/JWT-auth/README.md

-# json-web-token-auth
+# JWT Authorization
-How to implement JWT authorization in your application
+This project shows how to implement JWT authorization in your application